duoh/docker-comprehensive-lab-guide/docker-basics.md

-In this step, you check if Docker is installed on the AWS Cloud9 workspace, and download and run a standard container image of busybox.
+In the first step, we check if Docker is installed on the AWS Cloud9 workspace, download and run a standard container image of busybox.

 1. Since Cloud9 already has docker engine installed, let's confirm if it is installed and working.
 ```sh